Floofies/Skyrat-tg/modular_skyrat/master_files/code/modules/quirks/README.md

 # Skyrat-tg Quirk Overrides Module

-This module is the receptacle for overriding pre-existing TG Quirks.
+This module is the receptacle for overrides of pre-existing TG Quirks.

 If you want to override a stock TG quirk or one of it's vars/procs/behaviors, this is the module to use.